nautobot/go-nautobot/docs/PatchedControllerManagedDeviceGroupRadioProfileAssignmentRequest.md

 ### GetControllerManagedDeviceGroup

-`func (o *PatchedControllerManagedDeviceGroupRadioProfileAssignmentRequest) GetControllerManagedDeviceGroup() BulkWritableCableRequestStatus`
+`func (o *PatchedControllerManagedDeviceGroupRadioProfileAssignmentRequest) GetControllerManagedDeviceGroup() ApprovalWorkflowStageResponseApprovalWorkflowStage`

 GetControllerManagedDeviceGroup returns the ControllerManagedDeviceGroup field if non-nil, zero value otherwise.

 ### GetControllerManagedDeviceGroupOk

-`func (o *PatchedControllerManagedDeviceGroupRadioProfileAssignmentRequest) GetControllerManagedDeviceGroupOk() (*BulkWritableCableRequestStatus, bool)`
+`func (o *PatchedControllerManagedDeviceGroupRadioProfileAssignmentRequest) GetControllerManagedDeviceGroupOk() (*ApprovalWorkflowStageResponseApprovalWorkflowStage, bool)`

 GetControllerManagedDeviceGroupOk returns a tuple with the ControllerManagedDeviceGroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetControllerManagedDeviceGroup

-`func (o *PatchedControllerManagedDeviceGroupRadioProfileAssignmentRequest) SetControllerManagedDeviceGroup(v BulkWritableCableRequestStatus)`
+`func (o *PatchedControllerManagedDeviceGroupRadioProfileAssignmentRequest) SetControllerManagedDeviceGroup(v ApprovalWorkflowStageResponseApprovalWorkflowStage)`

 SetControllerManagedDeviceGroup sets ControllerManagedDeviceGroup field to given value.